cheathcock/STAT331_portfolio_template/supporting_artifacts/continued_learning/revisions/revision_instructions.md

 **Consider the nature of the data when plotting.
 Is every participant on one row?
 If not, what should you do with the data before plotting it?
 The familiarity variable doesn’t speak to demographics of the participants.**

 The first revision I made was regarding showing my document output in my final rendered document.
 Originally, I had all the information associated with loading in the dataset and tidyverse packages included the document output.
 I thought since I included the echo: False option, the code would not be included in the output.
 However, after some deeper digging I discovered that specification actually just hides the code, not the output of the code.
 So, I included an output: False option after figuring out that is the way to actually hide output, which I found in the quarto.org online resource.
 I learned the difference between the echo: and output: commands and each of their different applications.

 As for questions 1 and 2, I originally did not include a robust enough description for the datasets.
-This is probably because I just skimmed the document with the original description when we were working on the lab in class, and so I did not thin about how it would be appropriate to talk about the number of participants, where the sample came from, how many words there were per participant, etc. I have now included all of this information after a thorough read-through of the data set description.
+This is probably because I just skimmed the document with the original description when we were working on the lab in class, and so I did not think about how it would be appropriate to talk about the number of participants, where the sample came from, how many words there were per participant, etc. I have now included all of this information after a thorough read-through of the data set description.

-I am not sure what to do for number 8.
-I'm going to office hours on Tuesday to get help with this and also lab 4.
-I already submitted my revisions for questions 1 and 2.
-In this submission I have made changes to the revision requested on number 8.
-At first, I was creating plots based on the familiarity, ethnic class, and sex variables.
+For number 8, at first, I was creating plots based on the familiarity, ethnic class, and sex variables.
 I did not take into consideration the fact that these plots would not plot each participant with relation to these variables, because each participant is represented 64 times for each word, so there were many observations in the graphs.
 To remedy this, I used the distinct function to pull out the distinct subj values, and assigned this to a new dataset, and then used this dataset for the plots.
 Through this revision process, I learned that I should be wary of the way my data is oriented before making a plot of it, and that the solution to something may be right in front of me.

 ### Lab 4
 **Where are the sections in your report delineating each question?
 You have revisions on the formatting of your report.**